Serious-senpai/remote-access-trojan/README.md

 ## Known limitations

+- No authentication nor authorization has been implemented in the management API yet.

 ### Windows-only

 - Cannot bypass UEFI Secure Boot yet, though you can refer to [this repository](https://github.com/Wack0/CVE-2022-21894) for a proof-of-concept vulnerability.
+- The C&C address is hard-coded in [`rat-driver`](rat-driver/src/global.rs).
+There is currently no way to dynamically set it from the dropper except modifying the embedded binary.

 ## Full documentation